-Ransomware Cyberattacks On Baltimore Put City Services Offline
+Ransomware Cyberattacks Knock Baltimore's City Services Offline

 Government emails are down, payments to city departments can't be made online and real estate transactions can't be processed.

-Hackers demanded 13 Bitcoins — worth around $100,000 today — to relinquish their grip.
+Hackers demanded 13 bitcoins — worth about $100,000 today — to relinquish their grip.
 Baltimore City Mayor Jack Young has said the city won't pay.
 The FBI and Secret Service are investigating, and the city has contracted with a series of experts to assist in restoring service.

-The cyberattack is just one of over 20 made on municipalities this year — and cybersecurity experts say it likely will take months for the city to recover.
+The cyberattack is just one of more than 20 made on municipalities this year — and cybersecurity experts say it likely will take months for the city to recover.

 "Imagine if somebody would sneak into a government building at night, load up a bunch of boxes with all the paperwork for all the pending permits and all the pending house closings and all the pending business that the city was conducting, put it all in a truck and drive away — and demand some money in order to bring that truck back," said Avi Rubin, a Johns Hopkins computer science professor and cybersecurity expert.